Aditha-Sansa/digital-wallet-system/README.md

 - Any transactions that are failed can be retried from the `http://{your-local-host}/api/v1/wallet/bulk-credit/retry` endpoint.
 Send the activity_id you got from the bulk credit endpoint as a json post request and it will start the retry process.
 For ex: `{
 	"activity_id": "14decf5f-a208-43d3-b603-1389951d4a2a"
 }`
+- To emulate failed transactions I have added `BULK_CREDIT_FAIL_USER_IDS` variable to .env file.
+Add one or more uuid's from the csv file you generate and then make request to bulk credit to see jobs failing.
+When you retry, please clear the `BULK_CREDIT_FAIL_USER_IDS` values so the failed jobs will succeed next time.

 ## Resources referred